E. A. Gilroy: Later hockey career

 Gilroy was named to the MAHA executive in the past-president role, in October 1936.
 He was among the dignitaries which attended the opening of the new concrete and steel hockey rink in Portage la Prairie in January 1937.
 Portage la Prairie was the only Canadian city at the time to have two former CAHA presidents as residents, in Gilroy and Sexsmith, who both participated in the ceremonial first puck at the new rink.

 As the past-president of the CAHA in May 1937, Gilroy was given the honour of presenting the Memorial Cup trophy to the Winnipeg Monarchs for a second time.
 The first was for the 1935 Memorial Cup championship and then again for the 1937 Memorial Cup championship.

 Gilroy was appointed chairman of the rules committee to examine changes at the CAHA general meeting in April 1938.
 He submitted a motion to ban commercial teams from competing for the Memorial Cup or Allan Cup, but it was defeated without debate.
 He also recommended to allow strengthening of teams from within their own branch, once the team won its branch championship and advanced into the national playoffs.

 Gilroy was named manager of the Portage Terriers junior hockey team in May 1938.
 He felt that he had assembled the best Portage team of the 1930s, in preparation for the 1938–39 season.
 He later became team president and a director of the Portage Rink Company.

 Gilroy was a guest of the MAHA silver jubilee held in Winnipeg in October 1938, with five of the six past-presidents in attendance.
 The CAHA held its own silver jubilee in April 1939, at the Royal Alexandra Hotel in Winnipeg.
 Gilroy was a guest where eleven of the thirteen past-presidents were in attendance.

 Gilroy was critical of the MAHA for allowing wholesale transfer of players between north and south divisions in the junior league in the 1939–40 season.
 He felt that a rink company should not be dictating to the league, and stated that the MAHA should enforce the rules strictly and have "backbone".

 Personal life and death

 Gilroy resided in Portage la Prairie from 1906 onwards, except for two years while working in Winnipeg.
 He maintained a summer home on the shores of Lake Manitoba, and served as president of the Delta Beach Association for 15 years.
+He was a recreational golfer and hunter, and a member of the Oakland Country Club near Delta Beach.

-He had two sons with his wife Gertrude Gaunce, who died in January 1942.
+Gilroy had two sons with his wife Gertrude Gaunce, who died in January 1942.
 Gilroy died on August 8, 1942, at his summer home in Delta Beach due to heart problems.
 He was interred with his wife in Hillside Cemetery in Portage la Prairie.